bmolnar91/workbook/module_oop.md

 - An interface is implicitly abstract.
 You do not need to use the `abstract` keyword while declaring an interface.
 - Each method in an interface is also implicitly abstract, so the `abstract` keyword is not needed.
-- Methods in an interface are implicitly public.
+- Methods in an interface are implicitly `public`.

 Use the `implements` keyword to use an interface with your class.
 When you implement an interface, you need to override all of its methods.